microsoft/semantic-kernel/docs/decisions/0040-OTel-semantic-convention.md

 #### Comparison

 Clients represent the final layer in the stack through which all kernel operations reach the models.
 As such, it would be more intuitive to incorporate instrumentation for all LLM requests at the client level.
 Furthermore, some clients already generate metrics.
-However, due to the lack of shared interfaces among clients, their instrumentations would need to be implemented individually.
+However, due to the lack of shared interfaces among clients, there will be additional implementation and maintenance overhead.

 In contrast, connectors (or AI services) share common interfaces, specifically the `IChatCompletionService` and `ITextGenerationService`.
 Nevertheless, AI services rely on their underlying clients to execute LLM requests, which could potentially result in inconsistencies where telemetry data originates from different layers in the stack if a client is instrumented (e.g., Azure OpenAI vs. `HuggingFaceTextGenerationService`).